-48. Non-tariff measures are emerging as more significant barriers to exports from LDCs.
-Non-tariff measures can include rules of origin, TBT and SPS measures, domestic content requirements, as well as environment standards.
+Non-tariff measures are emerging as more significant barriers to exports from LDCs.
+Non-tariff measures can include rules of origin, TBT and SPS measures, domestic content requirements, as well as environmental standards.
 Important market access barriers also affect services exports of LDCs.
-Market access and entry issue for LDCs exports of agriculture, manufactures and services deserve serious attention at regional and international levels.
-Important actions in this regard include:
+Market access and entry issue for LDCs' exports of agriculture, manufactures and services deserve serious attention at regional and international levels.
+Important actions in this regard include

-- Implementation of the duty free and quota free market access for all products of all LDCs by developed countries and developing countries in a position to do so.
-Product coverage of preferential schemes can be usefully expanded, particularly in favour of LDCs in realizing fuller duty-free and quota-free market access for them.
-Preferential rules of origin on some products of particular export interest to LDCs, such as apparel products, processed food and fish products, could usefully be improved to make them simpler and more realistic, so as to tailor them to productive capacities of beneficiary LDCs.
-In addition, such schemes should be intertwined with institutional and productive capacity building aid for trade programmes to enable LDCs to make effective use of the trade preferences. - With regard to non-tariff barriers, the international community should bring more transparency to such measures and address them.
-These could be done within the context of the WTO, regional economic integration agreements, and other cooperative arrangements such as through UNCTAD's multi-agency initiative on identifying, and classifying non-tariff measures or its Consultative Task Force on Environmental Requirements Affecting Developing Countries. - Addressing key market access and entry barriers of concerns to LDCs in the WTO Doha Round of multilateral trade negotiations, as well as erosion of preferences, elimination of domestic support and export subsidies in cotton, provision of commercially meaningful market access in GATS Mode 4 on movement of persons supplying services, developing appropriate mechanism for achieving full implementation of Article IV:3 of the GATS and facilitating effective access of LDCs' services and service suppliers to foreign markets, strengthened, operational and effective differential treatment provisions, and facilitating accession of LDCs to the WTO. - In the context of the WTO Doha Round, Members could achieve an "early harvest" of outcomes for LDCs which they have identified including, implementation of the Decision 36 of the Annex F of the Hong Kong WTO Ministerial Declaration; a waiver decision on preferential and more favourable treatment to services and services suppliers of LDCs; and an ambitious, expeditious and specific outcome for cotton trade related aspects, in particular the elimination of trade distorting domestic support measures and export subsidies and granting duty free and quota free market access for cotton and cotton by-products originating from LDCs.
+- In the context of the WTO Doha Round, members could achieve an "early harvest" of outcomes on areas of the Doha negotiations of key commercial and developmental interest for LDCs.
+This includes in particular implementation of Decision 36 of Annex F of the Hong Kong (China) Sixth WTO Ministerial Declaration.
+This calls for the implementation of duty-free and quota-free market access for LDCs by developed countries and developing countries in a position to do so.
+Product coverage of current preferential schemes for LDCs can be usefully expanded, in realizing fuller duty-free and quota-free market access.
+Preferential rules of origin on products of particular export interest to LDCs, such as apparel products, processed food and fish products, could be improved to make them simpler and more realistic, so as to tailor them to productive capacities of LDCs.
+In addition, preferential trade schemes should be intertwined with institutional and productive capacity-building Aid for Trade programmes, provided by preference-providers, to enable LDCs to make effective use of the trade preferences. - Other trade negotiation issues of concern to LDCs in the WTO Doha Round which need addressing with practical solutions include (a) erosion of preferences (e.g. through adjustment support); (b) an ambitious, expeditious and specific outcome for cotton trade-related aspects, in particular the elimination of trade distorting domestic support measures and export subsidies and granting duty-free and quotafree market access for cotton and cotton by-products originating from LDCs; (c) provision of commercially meaningful market access in GATS Mode 4 (movement of natural persons supplying services); (d) developing an appropriate mechanism for achieving full implementation of Article IV:3 of the GATS and facilitating effective access of LDCs' services and service suppliers to foreign markets; (e) a waiver decision on preferential and more favourable treatment to services and services suppliers of LDCs; (f) strengthened, operational and effective special and differential treatment provisions for LDCs; and facilitating accession of LDCs to the WTO on terms consistent with their development level.

-• Improving regional integration and South-South cooperation and enhancing effective and greater participation of LDCs so that they derive economic benefits from South-South trade when there's deeper integration, particularly among neighboring countries, including by paying more attention on full liberalization of services, especially granting LDCs market access to Mode 4..
+- With regard to non-tariff barriers, the international community could bring more transparency to such measures and address them.
+These could be done within the context of WTO, regional economic integration agreements, and other cooperative arrangements such as through UNCTAD's multi-agency initiative on identifying, and classifying non-tariff measures or its Consultative Task Force on Environmental Requirements Affecting Developing Countries. - Improving regional integration and South-South cooperation and enhancing effective and greater participation of LDCs so that they derive economic benefits from South-South trade when there is deeper integration, particularly among neighboring countries, including by paying more attention on full liberalization of services, especially granting LDCs market access in Mode 4.

-49. A key concern in any trade negotiations for LDCs is that market access alone is not sufficient to stimulate trade growth - such access has to be accompanied with supply-side enhancement initiatives for LDCs to effectively take advantage of the opportunities.
-LDCs' trading partners should consider providing as a package, market access and supply capacity building provisions to LDCs in any trade agreements.
+A key concern in any trade negotiations for LDCs is that market access alone is not sufficient to stimulate trade growth - such access has to be accompanied with supply-side enhancement initiatives for LDCs to effectively take advantage of the opportunities.
+LDCs' trading partners should consider providing as a package, market access and supply and related trade infrastructure capacity building provisions to LDCs in any trade agreements.